-It’s official: Twitter has launched new apps devoted to its sports and news livestreams for Apple TV, Amazon Fire TV, and Xbox One.
-Those of you who actually like to tweet will have to get accustomed to spectating, as these applications are all about video.
+Twitter is launching its live video app on Android TV just over two months since it debuted on Apple TV, Amazon Fire TV, and Xbox One.
+Those of you who actually like to tweet will have to get accustomed to spectating, as this application is all about video.

 Best of all, you don’t even need a Twitter account to use the apps.
-It’s a bold move for the service, which is struggling to gain users.
-Twitter claims that viewers will be able to watch the livestreams alongside tweets containing videos — an indication that it is hoping to entice viewers into signing up to its flagship platform with a taster of its core live tweeting experience.
+Twitter claims that viewers will be able to watch the live-streams alongside tweets containing videos — an indication that it is hoping to entice viewers into signing up to its flagship platform with a taster of its core live tweeting experience.

-Additional content available through the apps includes Twitter’s college sports livestreams provided by Pac-12 Networks and Campus Insiders.
-There’s also live Major League Baseball and NHL broadcasts, and Twitter’s exclusive pregame NBA show.
+Additional content available through the apps includes Twitter’s college sports live-streams provided by Pac-12 Networks and Campus Insiders.
+There’s also live Major League Baseball and NHL broadcasts, and Twitter’s exclusive pregame NBA shows.

 For those seeking respite from the sports blitz, you can tune into live business news courtesy of Bloomberg, and Cheddar TV.
-Fans of viral web videos will also be able to catch the top clips from Twitter’s Vine and Periscope platforms.
+Fans of viral web videos will also be able to catch the top clips from Twitter’s Periscope platform.